zanna-37/I-E_Basis_2019/01_notes.md

 - People are **not ashamed** to be expressive
 - **Shout** if agree or not
 - There is a **procedure** and a process
-- Desingated **place** and **representatives**
+- Designated **place** and **representatives**
 - **Bold presence**
 - **Summarize** their ideas
 - **Sarcasm** and **theatrics**

-The people who speak at the british parliament are leaders as they have qualities from above that characterise them as such.
-For battles, participants are expected to behave as leaders as it is a simulation of real life with real problems.
+The people who speak at the British parliament are leaders as they have qualities from above that characterize them as such.
+For battles, participants are expected to behave as leaders as it is a simulation of real-life with real problems.

 # Why battles to teach I&E? [📹35:02](https://youtu.be/GAPFpCKG7do?t=2102)

 Battles are used to talk about **innovation** because:

 * They're fun
-* Open-mindeness
+* Open-mindedness
 * Stimulate critical thinking
-* It's what we need to need in order to push an innovation forward in real life
+* It's what we need to need in order to push innovation forward in real life

 Battles are also for **entrepreneurship** because: